valekimi/IronHack-Project-Mid-term/README.md

 DAY 3

 ## VALIDATION - Contact Form
+Created the function in Javascript

 Reflections and things i found important or hard to achieve:

 - To display a message "alert" below the input, it is necessary to add a div below the input
-- i managed to assign the error alert if an input field has not been filled, however I didn't manage to set a red border of the input when the user gets the error message.
+- i managed to assign the error alert if an input field has not been filled, however I didn't manage to set a red border of the input when the user gets the error message. - Issue solved thanks to the help of Jarko.
+I was trying to set in the borderColor and changing just the color, however since the original imputs do not have borders, i had to set border with size, color and style.

 ## MEDIA QUERY -  Home

-- i was able to create the burger menu when the screen is smaller then 780px
+- i was able to create the burger menu when the screen is smaller then 780px (tablet)
 - Couldn't understand why the justify content(Space between) was not working - Prof. Jarko advice to do not use display:flex in body as this trigger mistakes in the FE.
+- created additional media query for screens smaller then 390px (mobile), but the most is very simir to the tablet configuration.

 ====================================
 DAY 4

+## MEDIA QUERY -  Project / Contact

+- applied the media query to all the other pages

+## 404 Page

+- created the HTML and CSS
+- applied media query
+- connected with the other pages - error page comes when user clicks on Services (in menu) when in the Open project page.
+Same happens when in Contact page, clicking in menu on "projects" and "services.

+## Successful Snackbar

+- implemented the html and css for when the user submit the form correctly.
+- this will appear at the bottom of the page and will be visible for 3 seconds.

+## Set Website live - DEPLOY with NETLIFY